VasilisGryllakis/github-slideshow/_posts/0000-01-02-VasilisGryllakis.md

 layout: slide

-title: "Welcome to our second slide!"
+(i was instructed to add something here)title: "Welcome to our second slide!"

 ---